qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 ## Code Availability

-The complete implementation of the W(t) framework, including hierarchical validation methods, multi-modal fusion algorithms, and GPU acceleration code, is available in the project repository with detailed documentation for reproducibility and clinical deployment.
+The complete implementation of the Physiology-First Framework, including hierarchical validation methods, multi-modal fusion algorithms, and GPU acceleration code, is available in the project repository with detailed documentation for reproducibility and clinical deployment.

 ---